-Facilities professionals have spent the last decade or two on reducing their operational and energy costs.
+Facilities professionals have focused consistently on reducing their operational and energy costs.
 While they have been successful at achieving their goals, it sometimes has been done with minimal focus on occupant comfort, health, or safety.

 Jones Lang Lasalle’s 3-30-300 rule postulates that organizations spend on average $3 for Utilities, $30 for Rent/Built Space, and $300 on Payroll per square foot per year.
 As facilities managers, the perceived circle of control has been on the “3” and the “30,” with little attention paid to the “300.”
 These factors have been shown to have a significant impact on the productivity of an organization’s greatest asset, the people.